You’ve got questions. We’ve got answers.

 It is the City’s intent to utilize the necessary number of mills annually to implement the proposed public safety levy plans.
 The use of the Public Safety Levy mills will be adopted annually by the City Commission after public hearings.

-If the safety levy passes, how much of this new tax on properties in TIF districts will actually flow to the general fund to be used for safety purposes?
+If the safety levy had passed, how much of this new tax on properties in TIF districts would have actually flowed to the general fund to be used for safety purposes?

-No funds would be transferred from existing Urban Renewal Districts, Industrial, or Airport TIFs to the General Fund in support of Public Safety.
-The levy/bond taxes would remain in the Urban Renewal and/or TIF District to be used for eligible public improvements under the statute.
+No funds would have been transferred from existing Urban Renewal Districts, Industrial, or Airport TIFs to the General Fund in support of Public Safety.
+The levy/bond taxes would have remained in the Urban Renewal and/or TIF District to be used for eligible public improvements under the statute.

 Background: